Miracle on Ice: Popular culture

 In The X-Files (season 4, episode 7), Cigarette Smoking Man (aka Cancer Man) reveals that he rigged the game by injecting the goaltender with a small amount of novocaine, saying "What's the matter?
 Don't you believe in miracles?"

+Midwest Emo group Oakwood in their album "Summer" released in 2015, song "I'm Still Cheering For The 1980 U.S. Hockey Team" was shown into the light.
+However, the title of the song does not fully reflect its meaning.